instructure/instructure-ui/docs/contributor-docs/storybook-examples.md

 1. Run `npm install`
 1. Run `npm run dev:examples`
 1. [http://localhost:9090](http://localhost:9090) should open automatically in your browser

-### Sketch Asset Generation

-[Sketch](https://www.sketchapp.com/) assets for each component can be generated from the component examples that are displayed in the examples app.

-In order to import the components into Sketch, you'll need to first install the `asketch2sketch.sketchplugin` by downloading [html-sketchapp](https://github.com/brainly/html-sketchapp/archive/master.zip) and copying the `asketch2sketch.sketchplugin` file into your Sketch `Plugins` directory.

-Then to generate the Sketch assets:

-1. Run `npm run start:examples` to spin up the examples app on [localhost:9001](http://localhost:9001)
-1. Run `npm run generate:sketch` to generate a `stories.asketch.json` file.
-1. Once in Sketch, open the "Plugins" menu, select "From _Almost_ Sketch to Sketch", and select the `packages/__examples__/stories.asketch.json` file.

 ### Configuring examples